bryanyi/bryanyi/README.md

 I'm [Bryan Yi](http://www.bryanyi.com).

 In September of 2020, my best friend inspired me to become a programmer.
-Since then, I have been using the plethora of resouces online to teach myself the basics of web development and software engineering.
+Since then, I have been using the plethora of resources online to teach myself the basics of web development and software engineering.

 <br />